jackwasey/icd/README.md

 ## Introduction

-Calculate comorbidities, medical risk scores, and work quickly and precisely with ICD-9 and ICD-10 codes.
+Calculate comorbidities, medical risk scores, and work very quickly and precisely with ICD-9 and ICD-10 codes.
 This package enables a work flow from raw tables of ICD codes in hospital databases to comorbidities.
 ICD-9 and ICD-10 comorbidity mappings from Quan (Deyo and Elixhauser versions), Elixhauser and AHRQ included.
 Common ambiguities and code formats are handled.
-Comorbidity computation includes Hierarchical Condition Codes, and a reimplementation of the AHRQ Clinical Classifications Software.
+Comorbidity computation includes Hierarchical Condition Codes, and an implementation of AHRQ Clinical Classifications.
 Risk scores include those of Charlson and van Walraven.
-US Clinical Modification, Word Health Organization, Belgian and French ICD-10 codes are supported through the ‘icd.data’ package, some of which are downloaded on demand.
+US Clinical Modification, Word Health Organization, Belgian and French ICD-10 codes are supported, most of which are downloaded on demand.

 `icd` is used by many researchers around the world who work in public health, epidemiology, clinical research, nutrition, journalism, health